We believe that effective governance is a major contributor to long-term performance and investor confidence.

 National Instrument 52-110 – Audit Committees (NI 52-110)

 The Board of Directors is required to have a minimum of three and a maximum of 12 directors.
-As of September 6, 2016, the board consists of eight directors, all of whom were elected by common shareholders at Capital Power's annual meeting.
-The board comprises six men and two women.
-Of the eight directors, seven are independent for the purposes of National Instrument 58-101
+As of April 3, 2017 the board consists of 10 directors, eight of whom were elected by common shareholders at Capital Power's annual meeting, and two of whom were appointed by the board on April 3, 2017.
+The board comprises seven men and three women.
+Of the 10 directors, nine are independent for the purposes of National Instrument 58-101

 Mr. Lowry is Chair of the Board and is independent.
 The board has adopted terms of reference for the Chair that sets out the Chair’s responsibilities and principal duties.
 The Chair functions in a leadership capacity and has the statutory authority to preside over meetings of the Board.
 As part of performing this function, the Chair has the duty to support and assist the CEO and work with the CEO to develop and maintain productive relationships with all stakeholders and ensure the board represents and protects the interest of shareholders.